FuelLabs/fuels-rs/docs/src/custom-transactions/transaction-builders.md

 {{#include ../../../examples/cookbook/src/lib.rs:custom_tx_policies}}
 ```

-Our builder needs a signature from the hot wallet to unlock it's coins before we call `build()` and submit the resulting transaction through the provider:
+Our builder needs a signature from the hot wallet to unlock its coins before we call `build()` and submit the resulting transaction through the provider:

 ```rust,ignore
 {{#include ../../../examples/cookbook/src/lib.rs:custom_tx_build}}